Extranodal marginal zone lymphoma of mucosa-associated lymphoid tissue

 EXAMPLE:

-Common recurrent secondary finding for t(8;21) (add reference).
+Common recurrent secondary finding for t(8;21) (add references).

-editv4:Individual Region Genomic Gain / Loss / LOH
+editv4:Individual Region Genomic Gain/Loss/LOH

 The content below was from the previous version of the page.
 Please incorporate above.